ltatro1545/stock-analysis/README.md

 The refactored code loops through all 3,000 rows, but only needs to do it one time.
 The code recognizes where a new stock begins and stores all current stock information in its own *separate* array value before moving on to the next.
 When the entire loop is complete, it then prints all of the saved array values to a separate sheet.
 When looping through the stocks, the original code is likely working 12 times harder.
 ## Summary
+While the produced results cut the execution time to a small fraction, refactoring code should not necessarily be performed on all code.
+Multiple aspects must be considered when deciding if refactoring is the correct decision to make, or at least appears worthwhile.
+  - There is no way to tell how long the refactoring will take (think 'opportunity cost').
+  - How much is to be invested in the task before it becomes a financial burden.
+  - Does this section of code *need* to be refactored? (for instance, is it only used once a year to perform simple tasks?)
+  - Will the end result prove to be more efficient?

+Determining if refactoring code is worthwhile is partially subjective, though in a business environment it may be worthwhile to perform financial anaylsis including forecasts to weigh the options.
+Understanding that neat, tidy, and efficient code is what all code *should* be, sometimes there simply isn't a strong enough demand or resources to effect that change.

+In this case, the refactored VBA script was able to consistently process the results around 8 times faster.
+If this code is of importance to the user, this is a substantial change.
+The refactored code is neater and no longer uses a nested 'for loop', which may otherwise more easily confuse someone reading the code.
+One notable disadvantage was the time it took to produce effective code.
+The first attempts actually ran slower than the original (roughly 0.85 seconds).
+In total, roughly 10 hours were spent producing and debugging it until the end result was produced.
+Depending on the scale of how the refactored code will be used, it may have absolutely been worthwhile, even considering the time investment needed to make it function.